marcobeierer/joomla-sitemapgenerator/README.md

 It is also noteworthy that the plugin does only check if the current user is allowed to login to the admin interface.
 If so, the current user is allowed to generate a sitemap.
 The permissions or access level of the module do not affect the plugin.

 ## Changelog
+The versions in the changelog refer to the version numbers of the Sitemap Generator package.

+### 1.0.0-beta.5
+- Added a component for the sitemap generation.

+### 1.0.0-beta.4
+- Added permission check to plugin.
+- Fixed uninstall bug.

+### 1.0.0-beta.3
+- Implement delay for subsequent requests.
+- Added Windows compatibility.

+### 1.0.0-beta.2
+- Fixed update server url.

 ### 1.0.0-beta.1
-- Initial release
+- Initial release.

-### 1.0.0-beta.2
-- Fixed update server url

-### 1.0.0-beta.3
-- Implement delay for subsequent requests
-- Added Windows compatibility

-### 1.0.0-beta.4
-- Added permission check to plugin
-- Fixed uninstall bug